-By: Javier Encinas, PE | February 7, 2016
+By: Javier Encinas, PE | October 9, 2019

-For a simple spread footing with a vertical compression load, the resulting bearing pressure is uniform and the shear and bending can be calculated easily by hand.
+For a simple spread footing with a vertical concentric compression load, the resulting bearing pressure is uniform and the shear and bending can be calculated easily by hand.
 If the column is at the corner of a building, then biaxial moments could be transferred to the footing.
 Additional moments are produced if the column is placed eccentrically on the footing, or due to the horizontal loads applied at the top of the pedestals.

-Why is biaxial bending so complex?
+What makes biaxial bending so complex?

-What about the shears in the footing?
+How do you calculate the shears in the footing?

-Consider now a partial bearing diagram, such as the Type II, III or IV above, and trace the shear critical section.
-Try to visualize the resulting irregular shape formed in this scenario, as shown in the figures below in lighter blue.
-You still need to calculate the volume of this amorphous solid formed by inclined and vertical planes that resembles a stalactite, but now the calculation is substantially harder to accomplish.
+Consider now a partial bearing diagram, such as the Type II, III or IV above, and trace the shear critical section at "d" from the column face.
+Try to visualize the resulting irregular shape formed in this scenario, as shown in the images below in lighter blue.
+You still need to calculate the volume of these irregular solids formed by inclined and vertical planes that look like stalactites, but now the calculation is substantially harder to accomplish.